Contact us: info@tenendo.com

 How we did it

 Tenendo specialists discovered an unattended staging environment and leveraged its vulnerabilities for sensitive information disclosure.
-This information was later reused in an attack against the main application, that allowed us access to the payment API on behalf of other customers of our Client.
+This information was later reused in an attack against the main application, which allowed us access to the payment API on behalf of other customers of our Client.

 Black box penetration testing phase